 X.1.
 Meeting Formats Should Match Needs of Different Groups

 3GPP groups vary a lot in size, workload and the regional distribution of participants.
 A meeting format that is suitable for one group may not be so suitable for another group with different characteristics.
-Groups may adopt different meeting formats provided these support the principles of fairness and transparency and are compatible with the 3GPP Working Procedures.
+However, it is hard to fully analyse ideas for meeting formats in an abstract way.
+E.g., the practical experience of E-Meetings, despite their disadvantages, has been better than many people expected.
+The experience of using E-Meetings has also led to improvements in the process that has increased their efficiency.

 X.2.
 Trials of Meeting Formats May Yield Insights

-It is hard to fully analyse ideas for meeting formats in an abstract way.
-Despite their disadvantages, the practical experience of E-Meetings has been better than many people expected.
-The experience of using E-Meetings has also lead to improvements in the process that has increased their efficiency.

 In addition to the analysis contained in this report, 3GPP may decide to have trials in suitable groups of new meeting formats to gain a practical understanding of their pros and cons.